bergstartup/acn22-labs/lab5/README.md

-## Code skeleton for Lab 5: Switches Do Dream of Machine Learning
+Switches Do Dream of Machine Learning

 For each bonus you attempt, you should: